thinegan/cloudformation-vpc/README.md

 | Private Subnet 1 | 10.0.3.0/24 | 251 | The private subnet in the first Availability Zone |
 | Private Subnet 2 | 10.0.4.0/24 | 251 | The private subnet in the second Availability Zone |

-You can adjust the following section of the [master.yaml](master.yaml) template:
+You can adjust the following section of the parameter template:

 ### Add a new item to this list